alinesresende/learning-golang-from-zero/README.md

 * The project addresses all the concepts of the Golang language for the development of a complete application.

-* Besides that, it also includes an introduction to HTML, CSS, javascript, and relational databases.
+* Besides that, it also includes an introduction to HTML, CSS, javascript, and relational databases

 * Learning path: